|An Exhibit of Watercolours - Remembering Bob Paterson|

 On The Road Again - Highway 101 is a pleasantly twisting road, like life.
 In the fall it is even more pleasant as the road ribbons along the side of the lake and amongst the hills, enhanced by the golds and sunlight and moments of brilliance.
 It seems not possible to get the exact desired effect, but it is always interesting to try as it is always interesting to travel along on a fine autumn day.
 Sometimes a view seems better from the centre of the road, but that isn't a good place to work apparently."

 One tag (Birch Tree) featured Bob explaining about his work to prepare for a show, "It is always a big job trying to put together an exhibit of this nature each year, but it is one that I find very important.
 It obliges me to make decisions about so many things that have been worked on over the past months., accepting some and rejecting some.
 Several paintings are seen to require more work and serious consideration.
 Every exhibit is important."

 Wawa's vistas were featured out of town as well.
 In 2002 the Art Gallery of Algoma featured his work, Bob held a well attended show in Thunder Bay during the fall of 2005, and in 2009.
 The show in 2009 had the long title of "Robert Paterson : Interpretive Realist Watercolors Conveying the Spirit of Northern Ontario Scenery".

 Bob passed away Tuesday, March 19th, 2013 at his home in Hawk Junction.
 He will be missed.
 If you didn't have the fortune to view his work, there is a gallery of his work through the years as captured by Wawa-news.

-View the entire set on Flickr
+View this photo set on Flickr